 Who tests smoke alarms at their home once every month?

-9 out of 10 of people with smoke alarms in their homes don’t carry out this test.
+9 out of 10 people with smoke alarms in their homes don’t carry out this test.

 Don’t expect me to answer that.
-But I can say that the Nest Protect is capable of testing itself by itself and with it no one really needing to do any monthly testing.
+But I can say that Nest Protect is capable of testing itself by itself and with it no one really needs to do any monthly testing.